-This guide has complete information for researching your tankless water heater purchase whether you’re unfamiliar with these products and want to learn the basics or you’re looking for targeted information about choosing the right on-demand water heater for your purposes.
+This guide/review has complete information for researching your tankless water heater purchase whether you’re unfamiliar with these products and want to learn the basics or you’re looking for targeted information about choosing the right on-demand water heater for your purposes.

 - What is a Tankless Water Heater

 - Tankless Water Heaters vs. Storage Water Heaters

 - Whole-house vs. Point of Use Tankless Water Heaters

 - Gas Water Heaters: Condensing vs. Non-condensing

 - Understanding GPM Flow Rates and Temperature Rise